kaif11ali/kaif11ali/README.md

 - Extract structured data (JSON, CSV, Excel) from dynamic and static websites
 - Automate repetitive tasks using browser scripting and APIs
-- Build custom scrapers for platforms like e-commerce, real estate, job portals
+- Build custom scrapers for platforms like e-commerce, real estate, and job portals
-- Integrate scrapers with **Make.com**, **Apify**, or cloud deployment
 - Provide clean, well-documented code and client-ready results

 ---